- Colleges & Schools

 Museum of Osteopathic Medicine SM [2000.34.05]

-Andrew Taylor Still was born August 6, 1828, in a log cabin in Lee County, VA around 1853, he decided to become a physician.
-It was common practice those days for a would-be doctor to train by studying medical books and working with a practicing physician – in this case, his father.
+Andrew Taylor Still, DO, was born Aug.
+6, 1828, in a log cabin in Lee County, Va.
+Around 1853, he decided to become a physician.
+It was common practice in those days for an aspiring doctor to train by studying medical books and working with a practicing physician – in this case, his father.
 He may have received additional, formal training at a school in Kansas City, but no records remain to establish where and when this training took place.

 In 1864, Dr. Still returned from the Civil War and faced a grave personal crisis.
 Earlier that year, an epidemic of spinal meningitis had swept through the area and killed three of his children.
 He had already lost his first wife, Mary Vaughan, to childbirth complications; a month after the epidemic, the daughter born to his second wife, Mary Elvira Turner, died of pneumonia.
 His inability to save his family, coupled with his grim experiences as a Civil War doctor, led Dr. Still to reject most of what he had learned about medicine and search for new and better methods.